 Welcome to a new series on my blog!
 I’ve been brainstorming about a few ways to set this blog apart from all the other traveled related and 20 somethings blogs out there.
-I came up with the idea to incorporate a series of blog posts on language, specifically the Galician language as I’m currently living in Galicia and having small interactions with it everyday, if not more.
+I came up with the idea to incorporate a series of blog posts on language, specifically the Galician language as I’m currently living in Galicia and having small interactions with it every day, if not more.
 I also own my very own Biblia Galega and try to read it as often as possible but most of the time reading my Bible in Spanish makes becomes a higher priority.

 Anyway, each week I will be writing a short (or sometimes longer) post on one word in the Galician language that has tickled my brain and made me think.
-Sometimes the word will have a one word definition, other times -and more often- it will not have a literal translation.
-Those are the most fun words in my opinion to be honest! 😉
+Sometimes the word will have a one-word definition, other times -and more often- it will not have a literal translation.
+Those are the most fun words, in my opinion, to be honest! 😉

 This post is being published on a Sunday but my goal for the rest of my posts will be to post one new entry to this series every Saturday until June!
-I’ll take a break from it in the summer and then in September resume the series when I get back here for another school year.
-I will write the posts myself for awhile but I would be open to having guest posts written by other bloggers who are also living in this region and want to share about a word in Galego that has caught their attention.
+I’ll take a break from it in the summer and then resume the series in September when I get back here for another school year.
+I will write the posts myself for a while but I would be open to having guest posts written by other bloggers who are also living in this region and want to share about a word in Galego that has caught their attention.
 Keep your eyes out for those posts in the future.

 Enjoy the series and get ready to learn more about the fascinating Galician language and its culture.
 Saludos!